KarthikKombrenje/Food-Express-/README.md

 Php

 I have created A login and register Page which is used to register/login the users .
-A table called users contains all the data of Users which is present in MySql.
+A table called users which contains all the data of Users which is present in MySql.
 I have created 6 tables namely:-
 **Users table**: Contains the registered users and their passwords Driver table:-Contains the driver details Has Driver id(Did),Driver